freddiehaddad/crkbd/README.md

 This repository contains my custom QMK keymap for the Corne (crkbd) split keyboard.
 It includes advanced features like Key Overrides, Combos, and RGB Matrix controls for a highly ergonomic and customizable experience.

-At a glance, the layout keeps QWERTY on the base layer, places punctuation on Lower (`MO(1)`), navigation and numbers on Raise (`MO(2)`), and parks RGB controls on `MO(3)`, while the Meta thumb key remains a GUI toggle.
-Signature combos include Shift + Backspace sending Delete, Shift + | outputting ?, and the Lower + Raise + Esc chord that locks or unlocks GUI keys for gaming.
+At a glance, the layout keeps QWERTY on the base layer, places punctuation on Lower (`MO(1)`), navigation and numbers on Raise (`MO(2)`), and parks RGB controls on `MO(3)`, while the Meta thumb key acts as GUI (Windows/Command key).
+Signature combos include Shift + Backspace sending Delete, Shift + | outputting ?, and the Lower + Raise + Esc chord that toggles the Meta key between GUI and Shift for gaming mode.

 ![Layer 0 - Base](assets/layer-0-base.svg)
 ![Layer 1 - Symbols](assets/layer-1-symbols.svg)